djacobow/spinkler/README.md

 either by Internet feed or by rain sensor.
 Most include a phone app to allow real-time control of your sprinklers.

-I decided to eschew all that and keep things very simple, though of course you can build whatever you want on top of this.

-What I have done is build a simple scheduler that pulls its data from Google Calendar.
-You create a special calendar in your Google Account and give the Spinkler access.
-It then waters according to events on that calendar.

-The nice thing about using Google Calendar is that I do not need a special phone app, and can set up any kind of arbitrary repeating calendar event I like, and I can do it from any device without installing any software.
+I might get around to some or all of that, but the main feature I wanted to implement was setting your watering schedule by means of a Google Calendar.
+Google allows an individual accout to have multiple calendars, so I just created one for my watering.
+This Pi then just reads that schedule and waters accordingly.
+This is clean and simple and allows me to edit my watering using any of the interfaces to Google Calendar (phone, web, etc) without having to write (or use) a special app.

 Google, of course, will know your sprinkler schedule, but nobody else will.
 This is IoT how I like it -- no middle men collecting my data.

+I have not done anything yet regarding adjusting to weather, but I have started to pull in local METAR data from the nearby airport.
+In theory, I could incorporate this into whether or not to carry out the pre-programmed schedule normally.

 ### Libraries